Tell Me I'm Not Dreamin' (Too Good to Be True)

-In her 1993 book Michael Jackson: The King of Pop, author Lisa D. Campbell states that "although it was never officially released as a single because of legal difficulties between Michael's label, Epic, and Jermaine's label, Arista, the song did receive a lot of airplay."
+In her 1993 book Michael Jackson: The King of Pop, author Lisa D. Campbell stated that "although it was never officially released as a single because of legal difficulties between Michael's label, Epic, and Jermaine's label, Arista, the song did receive a lot of airplay."
 As a result, Billboard did not include the song on any "singles" chart.
 Nor, at the time, did Billboard publish an airplay-only chart.
 The song, however, did register on Radio and Records′ Top 40 chart, a chart based solely on airplay, peaking at No. 6 in June 1984.
 The song was most successful on the Billboard Hot Dance Club Play chart, where it spent three weeks at No. 1 that same June.
-The song was performed as a medley with some of Jermaine Jackson's other solo hits ("Let's Get Serious" and "Dynamite") on the Jacksons' 1984 "Victory Tour".
+The song was performed as a medley with some of Jermaine Jackson's other solo hits ("Let's Get Serious" and "Dynamite") on the Jacksons' 1984 Victory Tour.

 The song was nominated at the 1985 Grammy Awards for Best R&B Performance by a Duo or Group with Vocals.

 In 1988, Robert Palmer covered the song on his album, Heavy Nova.
-It was released as a single in June 1989 and reached #60 on the Billboard Hot 100.
+It was released as a single in June 1989 and reached No. 60 on the Billboard Hot 100.